Serums, scrubs and SPF: A beginner’s guide to body care

 The skin is our body’s largest organ.
 So, if you’re applying serums to your face, why not continue on downwards and do the rest of your body, too?
 While body serums aren’t necessary, incorporating them into your routine doesn’t hurt.
 These serums are filled with active ingredients that can help rejuvenate your skin, especially if it’s lacking lustre.

 “Just like facial serums, body serums deliver active ingredients to target specific concerns such as dry or dull skin, whereas traditional body lotions are mainly used to provide moisture.
-Serums are able to deliver a higher concentration of active ingredients than other lotions, creams and… makes a major difference in the overall look and health of the skin,” Tata Harper, founder of Tata Harper Skincare, said recently.
+Serums are able to deliver a higher concentration of active ingredients than other lotions, creams and… makes a major difference in the overall look and health of the skin,” Tata Harper, founder of Tata Harper Skincare, said in 2023.

 Always use SPF